Duplicate Content: SEO Impact and Solutions Guide

 Pagination may result in duplicate content

-To avoid this duplicate pagination issue, you can simply add a page number next to the title:
+To avoid this, simply add a page number to the title:

 Unoriginal content

 Say you're selling products, and you use the description provided by the manufacturer on the product item page.
 There's a good chance that many of your competitors are doing the same.
-As a result, the content on your product page is hard to distinguish from that of your competitor.
+As a result, the content on your product page is hard to distinguish from your competitors.

-Ideally, you should write your own content or at least adjust the provided texts so that it speaks to your audience.
-That way you not only avoid duplicate content, you also make sure that your audience is targeted with text written just for them, instead of generic descriptions everyone uses.
+We can’t stress enough that you should write your own content or at least adjust the provided texts so that they speak to your audience.
+That way, you not only avoid duplicate content but also make sure that your audience is targeted with text written just for them instead of generic descriptions everyone uses.

-Imagine you get the opportunity to write a guest post on a big blog in your industry.
+Imagine you can write a guest post on a big blog in your industry.
 That's pretty cool!
 But what if you wanted to post that same article on your own blog?
-Now you have 2 different URLs, even on different domains, with the exact same content.
+Now, you have two different URLs with the same content, even in other domains.

-Canonical URLs are the solution.
-If you can, ask the owner of the blog to include a canonical URL to the same blog post on your page.
+Canonical URLs, again, are the solution.
+If you can, ask the blog owner to include a canonical URL to your page's blog post.
 That's a strong signal that yours is the original.

-href lang attributes are the answer here.
-They tell Google which page targets which country, so Google can display the .com website to US searchers, and the co.uk website to people from the UK.
+Href lang attributes are the answer here.
+They tell Google which page targets which country so that Google can display the .com website to US searchers and the .co.uk website to people from the UK.

 www and non-www URLs

 Some websites have www in front of their domain, like www.google.com.
 Others don't, like dribbble.com.
-If your website works on the domain www and the one without, you have two identical websites on a different URL.
+If your website works on the domain with and without www, you have two identical websites on different URLs.
 Google will consider that duplicate.

 There's an easy fix: redirect all your traffic to www.
 If you have an Apache server, add this to your .htaccess file: